-The 12 ISA scholarship-holders 2019 / 2020 were selected at the beginning of May 2019.
-They were able to convince the selection committee of their projects and their personal suitability in the pre-selection procedure and in the subsequent video interviews (here in alphabetic order):
+The 12 ISA scholarship-holders 2020 / 2021 were selected at the end of 2019.
+They were selected out of 85 applicants.
+Strong motivation to live the ISA philosophy, a well-defined project and their personal suitability were key to convince in the pre-selection procedure and in the subsequent video interviews (here in alphabetic order):

 Please note that the project goals are preliminary and will be further defined.
 Participants and their projects will be presented in detail in the coming weeks and months in our News Blog.

 You would like to cooperate with one or more of the scholarship-holders?
 Then please contact the Project Team.